setco-website/git-verse/README.md

 # GitVerse

-Here’s somethihng from Praeen.
+Here’s something from Praveen.

-Watch teh Srem ehre:
+Watch the Stream here: